-One of the best ways to improve health literacy is to provide patients with clear, valuable and relevant information.
-Whether that’s concise written collateral, educational videos or easy-to-follow diagrams, highly accessible materials help patients more fully understand their care plan.
+One of the best ways to improve health literacy is to develop effective patient education strategies that provide clear, valuable and relevant information.
+Whether that’s concise written collateral, educational videos or easy-to-follow diagrams, developing patient education materials that are accessible helps patients more fully understand their care plan.

 Review your existing patient materials.
 Do they have images and infographics that further explain clinical concepts?
 Is the informational copy translated into multiple languages?
 Are the materials formatted simply and clearly, drawing attention to the most important information?
 Do they use simple language, rather than medical jargon?

 Another great way to improve health literacy is to leverage technology.
 You can offer digital resources or easily choose and customize patient education materials.
-Providing individualized materials helps patients feel seen and heard.
+Developing patient education materials that are individualized helps patients feel seen and heard.